jghamburg/jghamburg.github.io/_posts/2021-07-15-001-k8s-local-development.md

-# My way to Amarillo - or a better local development with k8s (part 1)
+# My way to Amarillo - or a better local development with k8s

 ## Revised version